-We and certain of our third-party vendors have experienced cyberattacks in the past and could experience security breaches, loss of data and other disruptions in the future which could compromise sensitive information related to our business or our patients, or prevent us from accessing critical information and expose us to liability, which could adversely affect our business, operations and our reputation.
+Security breaches, loss of data and other disruptions could compromise sensitive information related to our business or our patients, or prevent us from accessing critical information and expose us to liability, which could adversely affect our business, operations and our reputation.

-In the ordinary course of our business, we collect, store, use and disclose sensitive information, which includes PHI, personal information, payment information, financial information, and other data that is subject to laws and regulations, including without limitation HIPAA, Payment Card Industry Data Security State (PCI DSS), and Sarbanes-Oxley Act (SOX), and other types of personal information, relating to our employees, our Privia Providers' patients and others.
+In the ordinary course of our business, we collect, store, use and disclose sensitive data, including PHI and other types of personal data or personal information, relating to our employees, our Privia Providers' patients and others.
 We also process and store, and use third-party service providers to process and store, sensitive information, including intellectual property, trade secrets, confidential information and other proprietary business information.
-We manage and maintain such sensitive data and information utilizing a combination of third-party managed data centers, public cloud-based computing systems, and software-as-a-service (SaaS) providers.
+We manage and maintain such sensitive data and information utilizing a combination of managed data center systems and cloud-based computing center systems.